-On August 1, 2012, the Board of Directors authorized the Company to initiate a share buyback of up to\$20.0 million of the Company's Common Stock over the next twelve months ending August 10, 2013, subject to market conditions.
-The shares may be repurchased from time to time in open market transactions or privately negotiated transactions at the Company's discretion, including as to the quantity, timing and price thereof.
-During fiscal year 2012, the Company purchased approximately 0.5 million shares of common stock, at an average price of \$21.12, under the stock buyback program for a total price of \$10.7 million.
+On August 1, 2012, the Board of Directors authorized the Company to initiate a share buyback of up to \$20,000 of the Company's Common Stock over the proceeding twelve months ending August 10, 2013, subject to market conditions.
+The shares were able to be repurchased from time to time in open market transactions or privately negotiated transactions at the Company's discretion, including as to the quantity, timing and price thereof.
+During fiscal year 2013, the Company purchased approximately 0.2 million shares of common stock, at an average price of \$23.01, under the stock buyback program for a total price of \$4,122.